Tuesday, April 14, 2026

 Many people didn't trust Darwin.

-"No. His theory of evolution threatened the established view of a Creator being.
+"No. His theory of evolution challenged the established view of a Creator.
 Like Copernicus telling people, the Earth isn't the center of our solar system.
 The sun is."

-"Then they were thinking too small.
+"Then they were thinking small.
 Instead of understanding that species change over time, they went to the bottom line.
-Darwin threatened my idea of Creation.
-Instead of saying that information from the pantry of life is not going into my pie, you try to keep everyone else from putting it into their pie."
+Darwin threatened the idea of the Bible's Creation story.
+Instead of saying that information came from the pantry of life, and I get to choose what goes into my pie, they think its going to jump in.
+And they try to keep everyone else from putting it into their pie."

 "We hold these truths to be self-evident, that all men are created equal"…we can't even agree to honor that."